kswoo97/hyprec/README.md

 ```

 Description regarding running is as follows.
-Results are saved in [/figure] directory.
+Results sill be saved in [/figure] directory.

 ```
 main_figure.py [-d NAME_OF_DATASET] [-t TASK]